ludvigla/DiscovAir_data_explorer/README.md

   * Value histogram : show a histogram of the selected value vector
   * palette : select a color palette

+## gene

+When selecting a gene name, the spots are colored by log-normalized gene expression.
+These normalized values were were obtained using the Seurat R package for single cell omics data analysis.

+## cell

+When selecting a cell type name, the spots are colored by proportion.

 # Cell type mapping

 Cell type proportions were estimated using the [stereoscope](https://github.com/almaan/stereoscope) deconvolution method.
 The scRNA-seq dataset was obtained